 You can build your own garden pond from scratch, or buy a pre-formed pond for an easy installation.
 Build your pond, wait for it to fill with rainwater, and watch as the wildlife flocks to your garden.
 Read our helpful blog post on how to build a garden pond for more information.

 Planting colourful flowers will attract many different species of wildlife, from butterflies to birds.
 We have written a helpful guide featuring easy plants to grow outside.

 Pansies, Poppies and Geraniums are all brightly coloured flowers which are easy to plant and maintain.
 Make sure you water them regularly and you’ll see wildlife begin to appear.
 Having an array of colourful flowers in your garden will also attract bees.
-To learn more about attracting bees to your garden, read our blog post.
+To learn more read our blog post on attracting bees to your garden.

 Compost heaps will not only encourage wildlife to your garden, but you can also use it to fertilise your plants.
 Hedgehogs, birds and frogs will come to feed on the smaller animals and insects.